andymckay/blog/_posts/2016-12-09-cycling-around-hawaii.md

 **Day Five: Waimea to Waikoloa**

 You could do this straight downhill to Waikoloa (25km), but that would be boring.
 So instead I looped up to Hawi.
 Boy was I glad I did, this was another highlight.
 A nice climb up a hill with fabulous views across Hawaii.
 Followed by a wonderful roller coaster of slow downhill past lovely tree lined roads, views of Maui in the distance.
-Amazing.
+A wonderful last day.

 <img src="/files/maui.jpg">